-London's sport charities and activity providers have not sat still during the covid-19 pandemic.
+London's sport charities and activity providers did not sit still during the covid-19 pandemic.

-But as the Covid-19 restrictions ease, and our world opens up again, London’s sport and activity organisations are stepping up their efforts to get people moving.
+But as the Covid-19 restrictions eased, and our world opened up again, London’s sport and activity organisations stepped up their efforts to get people moving.

 Throughout the lockdowns and rules on group activity there was an unprecedented effort by the sport community to support those who needed us the most.